EldritchElli/SDW/Core.md

 Creatures have personalities, ethics, and preferences.
 Creatures can see and hear things around them.

-### Gamemaster's Goal
+### Game master's Goal

-The Game Master's goal is to provide a enjoyable experience to themselves and their Players. this is typically achieved by allowing players to have agency in the world by letting them fulfill their goals.
-Game master's are encurraged to challenge the Players with interesting encounters and scenarios.
+The Game Master's goal is to provide an enjoyable experience to themselves and their Players.
+This is typically achieved by allowing players to have agency in the world by letting them fulfill their goals.
+Game master's are encouraged to challenge the Players with interesting encounters and scenarios.

 ## Player